Ladvien/ladvien.github.io/_posts/2017-08-03-kali-pi-headless-wifi.md

 1. Mount the /boot partition (which is editable through PC's SD card reader).
 2. Look for a file on the /boot called "wpa_supplicant.txt" and copy it to the /etc/wpa_supplicant.conf
-2. Look for a file on the /boot called "interfaces.txt" and copy it to the /etc/networks/interfaces
+3. Look for a file on the /boot called "interfaces.txt" and copy it to the /etc/networks/interfaces
+4. Unmount /boot
+5. Remove the /boot directory

-This script is named `wifi_setup.sh`.
-I then added a call to this script in `/etc/rc.local`
+I saved this script in `/root` as `wifi_setup.sh`.
+I then added a call to it in `/etc/rc.local`

 {% highlight bash %}
 #!/bin/sh -e